GT-Analytics/fuam-basic/README.md

 ## FUAM Basic Deployment

+**Before you start deploying the solution, please read the 'Important' section below.**

 The deployment of FUAM Basic can be done with very little effort, since we tried to automize as much as possible.
 ![image](https://github.com/GT-Analytics/fuam-basic/blob/main/assets/FUAM_basic_deployment_process_cover_1.png)

 The following steps need to be done: